Charlesdigital/Yo-Low-Trips/README.md

 # Instructions on how to run locally

-In order to successfully run the full application follow all of these these instructions
+In order to successfully run the full application follow all of these instructions.

 # `Database`
 To startup PostgreSQL sever type ```startpostgres```